newrelic/newrelic-quickstarts/README.md

 3. Copy the `_template` directory and its content to a new directory within the root folder.
 Choose a name which identifies the purpose of your pack, such as `rabbitmq`, `apm-errors`, `sre`, or `aws-s3`

 4. In your new directory, you'll find the following folders: `dashboards`, `alerts`, `flex`, and `synthetics`.
-Each folder contains a template that you can use to create entities for your Observability pack.
+Each folder contains a template that you can use to create entities for your observability pack.

-To add a dashboard to your pack  export your dashboard using the `Copy JSON to clipboard` functionality in the dashboard UI and save it as a file `[name].json` in the `dashboards` directory.
-You can use any name to replace `[name`] and you can also add multiple json files.
-Next create a screenshot of your dashboard and add it to `dashboards` directory, and give it the same name as your dashboard json file.
+For example, to add an existing dashboard to your new observability pack, [copy the dashboard's JSON](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/manage-your-dashboard/#dash-json), and save it as a JSON file in the `dashboards` directory.
+Next, create a screenshot of your dashboard, add it to `dashboards`, and give it the same name as your JSON file.

 > **Note:** You can add multiple JSON files and screenshots to `dashboards`.
 Pair each screenshot with a JSON file by using the same file name.
 If you want multiple screenshots for a dashboard, add a number at the end of the file name.
 So, your `dashboards` folder might contain: